Do I Need Training to Start an Orphanage?

 This post is written by Dr. Ken Acha, provost of Austin Bible Institute, and founder of Shaping Destiny, a nonprofit orphan care and poverty alleviation organization.
 He shares his insight and heart about orphan care, formed by 10 years of personal experience.

 Who needs training to start an orphanage?
 That’s a common feeling that people have.
 We felt like that when we started our orphanage in Africa.
-The truth is that good intentions are not enough.
 A good heart doesn’t equal to help for orphans.
 Believe us, we are speaking from experience.
 We have seen people hurt poor people (especially orphans) and themselves when they are working hard and doing what they think is best to help the poor.

 In other words, what you think is the right road may lead to death.
 So let us not be too confident that we don’t stop to learn.
-On the contrary, we should not allow this to cause us to be to afraid too serve the poor.
+On the contrary, we should not allow this to cause us to be too afraid to serve the poor.
 God has not given us a Spirit of fear, but of love, power, and of a sound mind.
-When we labor and pursue doing things right, even if we fall on the way, the Holy Spirit will lead us to success.
-Note that doing things right is righteousness
+When we labor and pursue the right things in the right way, even if we sometimes fall, the Holy Spirit will lead us to success.
+Note that doing things right is righteousness.

 There is a proverb that says “It is not good to have zeal without knowledge, nor to be hasty and miss the way.”
 (Prov.
 19:2)